babel/rfcs/0000-improved-flow-types-for-babel-types.md

 The todays system has three shortcomings:

 * Exporting the node types as `class`es is semantically incorrect. `@babel/types` does not implement the node types as `class`es nor does it export any value for each type.
 Declaring the node types as `class`es might misguide users to check for a certain node type using `node instanceof Identifier` or to create a new node by calling the constructor `new Identifier()`.
-* Flow only supports `%checks` refinements on function declarations and only if the function isn't called as a method.
+* As of November 2020 Flow only supports `%checks` refinements on function declarations and only if the function isn't called as a method.
 For example, `isIdentifier(node)` is supported but `t.isIdentifier(node)` (method invocation) or `path.isIdentifier()` are not.
 That means that it's required today to import all `is*` functions to refine a type and refining a `path` isn't supported at all.
 * The `is*` refinement of patterns isn't working with the existing type definitions.